 It is required that students will already have knowledge of basic graphic design concepts such as composition, colour, typography, layout, and visual identity.

-On completion of this course you could consider taking our Portfolio Preparation for Foundation - Graphic Design or our Graphic Design Portfolio, depending on your preferred path of study progression.
+On completion of this course you could consider taking our Graphic Design Portfolio, depending on your preferred path of study progression.